Mindslayer001/Beginner-Cli/README.md

     chmod +x setup.sh
     ./setup.sh
     ```
-4. Obtain Gemini API Key
+4. Obtain Gemini API Key:

     To gain access to the Gemini API, you'll need to acquire an API key.
 Follow these steps to obtain your API key:
     1. Navigate to Google AI Studio.
     2. Obtain your API key.
 Please note that the free tier is available with specific limitations.
     3. Input your API key directly into the CLI tool, and it will configure it automatically.

 ## Usage